 Recurring Beauty Salon Expenses

 - Salon Space – Regardless of whether you’ve purchased retail space or rented a salon space, you’ll have monthly payments toward your mortgage or lease.
-This is the most obvious and, realistically, one of the biggest beauty salon expenses to account for.
-What doesn’t always occur to owners, however, is that over time you should also expect to invest in regular updates and improvements to your space.
-Without a well-appointed salon space, you don’t have a business.
+This is the most obvious and, realistically, one of the biggest beauty salon expenses you’ll face.
+Something that most owners overlook, however, is the need to update and improve an existing space over time.
+Your salon chairs will eventually wear out, and as styles change you may need to change the overall décor of your space.
+As part of the beauty industry, it’s important that you maintain a well-appointed space that’s aesthetically pleasing for customers.

 - Licenses and Permits – To operate a beauty salon, your business must apply and pay for a business license.
-Beauty salons may also be required to hold health and safety permits, as well as a retail permit if beauty products are sold on site.
-Keep in mind these licenses and permits must be renewed (typically annually or bi-annually), which requires a fee.
+Beauty salons may also be required to hold health and safety permits.
+If you sell beauty products like shampoos or conditioners onsite, you’ll probably need a retail permit as well.
+Keep in mind these licenses and permits must be renewed.
+Typically, this annual or bi-annual renewal requires a fee.

-- Wages – Whether you have one or ten employees, payroll is typically a significant line item of your operating budget.
-Since you rely on your staff to serve your customers and help you run your business, you should be prepared to consistently cover payroll, or risk losing good employees.
+- Wages – Whether you have one employee or ten, payroll is potentially a significant line item of your operating budget.
+You rely on your staff to serve your customers and help you run your business.
+Your staff relies on you to cover payroll.
+If a paycheck bounces, you risk losing good employees.

 - Payroll Taxes – Depending on the business structure of the salon, you will need to pay either payroll taxes or self-employment taxes.
-Typically, these taxes are paid quarterly.
+Salon owners often pay taxes quarterly.

-- Technology – 21st-century salons have more technology these days, so business owners should account for the costs of items like a customer tracking system and a point of sale (POS) solution.
+- Technology – 21st-century salons have more technology these days.
+You should account for a breakdown of business expenses related to technology, like a customer tracking system and a point of sale (POS) solution.
 In addition to hardware costs and installation fees, these software pieces have purchase and subscription fees.